PaulyWolly/angular-15-signup-verify-mongodb-frontend/README.md

 # angular-15-signup-verification-using-MongoDB (MEAN)

 MEAN application for Profile and Roles managment.
-Email verififcation and profile management, where Roles are "User" and "Admin"
+Email verififcation and profile management, where Roles are "User" and "Admin".
+This is the FRONTEND Angular application hosted on Netlify connecting to the hosted Node/Express/MongoDB web service on Render.com

 # Notes
 Need to configure MongoDB through Compasss, then run 'nodemon' in server folder.